mattbixby123/flearn/README.md

 npm run server
 ```

-things are starting to work!
+things are starting to work - login is dispatching token when logged in and providing the auth/me information